NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/actions.md

       <td>
         <p>Useful for ensuring that the visitor accessing the site is human, not automated.</p>
         <p>The client that made the request must pass an interactive challenge.</p>
-        <p>If successful, Cloudflare accepts the matched request; otherwise, it is blocked.</p>
+        <p>If successful, Khulnasoft accepts the matched request; otherwise, it is blocked.</p>
       </td>
       <td>Yes</td>
     </tr>